 The leading cause is wear and tear on the spine due to aging.
 The most common direct cause is osteoarthritis, where the cartilage that cushions the joints begins degenerating with age.
 The cartilage is smooth when brand new.
 The cartilage can become rough and wear through as the body ages.
 This allows the bones to rub against each other.
 The rubbing produces small bone growths called bone spurs.

 Individuals with these symptoms try to limit movement and limit pain from the bones rubbing together.
 However, individuals can’t stop moving entirely, and less movement reduces the quality of life.
 The bone spurs can create other types of pain.
 Inside the spine, the spurs can narrow the spinal canal, which can compress the spinal cord or nerve roots.

 Risk factors for osteoarthritis and disc problems include:

 This can damage a disc or move the vertebrae out of proper alignment.

 Spinal stenosis prevention is about practicing lifestyle habits to improve and maintain spinal health.
-For those with stenosis, regular exercise combined with proper body mechanics will help reduce the risk of the spinal stenosis becoming worse.
+For those with stenosis, regular exercise combined with proper body mechanics will help reduce the risk of worsening spinal stenosis.

-Exercise, done properly, strengthens and protects the spine from the everyday wear and tear and helps maintain body weight.
+Doing exercise properly strengthens and protects the spine from everyday wear and tear and helps maintain body weight.
 Being at the proper weight puts less pressure on the spine.
 Gradually build up the workout sessions until comfortable.

 Proper mechanics and posture keep the spine operating at the top level even when doing regular/normal activities.
-Even though aging is the primary cause of spinal stenosis, does not mean to not be proactive about spinal and general health.
+Even though aging is the primary cause of spinal stenosis, it does not mean not being proactive about spinal and general health.
 Exercise and proper mechanics give the back and neck a strong defense system against cervical or lumbar stenosis that will serve for years.